-A budget with revenues equal to or exceeding expenditures.
+A budget in which total revenues are equal to or greater than total expenditures.

 Bond

 Process for the long-term borrowing of funds.
 Sedgwick County uses bonds to finance large capital projects.
 Lenders, the purchasers of the bonds, are repaid the principal amount in annual installments and accrued interest semiannually.
 The most common types of bonds are general obligation (GO) and revenue bonds.
 These bonds are most frequently used for construction of large capital projects, such as buildings, streets, and storm water drainage facilities.